larry-oates/OverKeys/docs/advanced/shift-mappings.md

 ## Implementation Notes

-- Custom shift mappings only affect the visual representation in OverKeys, not the actual keyboard input.
+- Custom shift mappings only affect the visual representation in OverKeys, not the actual keyboard input/logic.
+For locale-specific shift mappings that dwell with key logic, refer to the [Locales](../advanced/locales.md) documentation instead
 - The mappings are applied globally across all layouts, including custom and alternative layouts.
 - For modifier keys and function keys, shift mappings typically have no effect.